nmeri17/suphle-docs/src/docs/v1/testing/Achieving test automation through alternative means.md

 ## Culpable requests

 Convoluted payloads are a code smell.
-This means that if you have the slightest difficulty with writing out the request object your action method is expecting, it's an indication that finer grained control can be achieved by splitting that particular request over multiple, smaller requests, save their state somewhere, continue till the last stage.
+This means that if you have the slightest difficulty with writing out the request object your action method is expecting, it's an indication that finer grained control can be achieved by splitting that particular request over multiple, smaller requests; save their state somewhere, continue till the last stage.
 Multi step forms and lengthy forms, forms with diverse data types (think arrays) are most likely to put you in such position.
 Defend yourself with drafts or event sourcing.
 Don't allow the monolithic size of the payload obstruct you from testing sections of functionality

 It is easy for oversize to sneak through when request objects are auto generated during tests, or in the validation layer (link) due to the fact that libraries written for such purposes provide a wildcard character for describing fields expected to appear repeatedly.
 If your payloads are being generated, be careful in ensuring repeatable fields are not sent along with regular fields